KVSlab/morphMan/doc/source/getting_started.rst

 .. figure:: alpha.png

-  Figure 6: Movement in the vertical direction, determined by :math:`\alpha`
+  Figure 6: Movement in the vertical direction, determined by :math:`\alpha`.
+FIXME: New model, old model.

 .. figure:: beta.png

-  Figure 7: Movement in the horizontal direction, determined by :math:`\beta`
+  Figure 7: Movement in the horizontal direction, determined by :math:`\beta`.
+FIXME: New model, old model.